hyperledger/fabric/docs/source/membership/membership.md

 * **`KeyStore` for Private Key:** This folder is defined for the local MSP of a peer or orderer node (or in an client's local MSP), and contains the node's **signing key**.
-  This key matches cryptographically the node's identity included in **Node Identity** folder and is used to sign data --- for example to sign a transaction proposal response, as part of the endorsement phase.
+  This key matches cryptographically the node's identity included in the **Node Identity** folder and is used to sign data --- for example to sign a transaction proposal response, as part of the endorsement phase.